RmBenjy/redaben.github.io/content/jobs/DSC/index.md

 url: 'https://www.wafagestion.com/en'
 ---

-- Creation of a chatbot based on WafaGestion's website to answer users' questions.
+- Developed a chatbot for WafaGestion's website to assist users by answering their questions efficiently.
-- The project was carried out with the Python programming language using the PyTorch library in particular, and was deployed using the Flask framework.
+- Implemented the chatbot using Python, leveraging the PyTorch library for natural language processing.
+- Deployed the solution with the Flask framework, ensuring a seamless and user-friendly interface.